mark1bean/live-effect-functions-for-illustrator/README.md

 }
 ```

-So calling the function without options, means those defaults will apply.
+So calling the function without supplying `options`, means those defaults will apply.

 ```
 LE_InnerGlow(item);